-Strategic Buyout applicants must complete the program application, all required forms, and submit it along with supporting documentation.
+Strategic Buyout applicants must complete the ReBuild NC Strategic Buyout Program application, all Step 1 required forms, and submit it along with supporting documentation.
 Program staff will work with applicants to obtain their completed application and inform applicants of all needed supporting documentation.
-Program staff will follow NCORR's Personally Identifiable Information Policy to reduce and protect all applicant's Personally Identifiable Information (PII).
+Program staff, including Case Managers, will follow NCORR's Personally Identifiable Information Policy to reduce and protect all applicant's Personally Identifiable Information (PII).
 As required by the PII policy, applicant documents will be scanned into the system of record, and original documents will be given back to the applicant.
 No paper documents will be retained by the program.